nuxsmin/sysMonDash/README.md

 Download the application from https://github.com/nuxsmin/sysMonDash and unpack it in the public webserver root.

-Edit the config file and set the paths and URLs according to your environment.
-The config file has many comments that explains what does every option.
+Point to http://yourserver.com/sysMonDash/config.php and set it according to your environment.

 ---